Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Introduction

 While many tractable approximations do exist, be it based on positive semidefinite, second order cone or linear programming constraints, they all have in common that their complexity increases exponentially with the approximations quality.
 Even simple approximations, such as $\DNN^n$, typically involve semidefinite constraints of the same order as the set-completely positive constraint.
 As a result the above reformulation is often impractical.
 Especially in the context of stochastic optimization, where the number of scenarios $S$ is typically very high, the size of the psd-constraints, which is of the order $\OO\left((n_1+Sn_2)^2\right)$, becomes prohibitive.

 Following the basic idea of the authors in \cite{bomze_two-stage_2022}, we can obtain a lower dimensional relaxation by replacing the conic constraint by $S$ smaller conic constraints given by

-so that the number of variables is now $\OO\left(S(n_1+n_2)^2\right)$, therefore linear in $S$.
+where $\Yb_{i,i}$ was relabeled $\Yb_i$ and $\Yb_{i,j}, \ i \neq j$ were dropped from the model, so that the number of variables is now $\OO\left(S(n_1+n_2)^2\right)$, therefore linear in $S$.
 The cost we have to pay is that the resulting optimization problem is not necessarily equivalent to (\ref{eqn:DecomposableQCQPBurer}) and hence to (\ref{eqn:DecomposableQuadraticProblem}), as the conic constraints are clearly a relaxation of the conic constraint of the exact reformulation.
 It is, however, this relaxation which performed so inexplicably well when it was applied in \cite{bomze_two-stage_2022}.

 In searching for an explanation of this performance, one may turn to the literature on sparse reformulations of conic optimization problems.
 Results in this field are typically based on theorems on matrix completion.
 The central question in that area is, when a given matrix with non-specified entries, so called partial matrices, can be completed to a matrix in $\CPP(\KK)$.
 This is useful in the context of solving a conic optimization problem: if the problem data is sparse so that some of the entries of the matrix variable only appear in the conic constraint, one can check if the removal of that entries leaves a partial matrix for which one can give sufficient conditions so that it is completable to a matrix that fulfills the original conic constraint.
 If such conditions are available, they replace the conic constraint and the spurious entries of the matrix can be dropped entirely.
-The result is, what we will call a sparse reformulation of the original conic problem.
+The result is what we will call a sparse reformulation of the original conic problem.
 These reformulations can reduce the number of variables substantially, which eases the computational burden so that otherwise unmanageable problems become viable.